 and $\psi_{k,l,m}(h)$ is defined multiplicatively as

 for odd prime numbers $p$ and

 \end{conj}

-Thus, we are left with the verification of the fact that $C_{h,k,l,m}=\psi_{k,l,m}(h)$, where $C_{h,k,l,m}$ is as in Conjecture \ref{conj-nabla}.
-This verification and proof of \lemref{Expectations calculation} run through a number of pages and hence we only give some key steps.
+Thus, we are left with the verification of the fact that $C_{k,l,m}(h)=\psi_{k,l,m}(h)$, where $C_{k,l,m}(h)$ is as in Conjecture \ref{conj-nabla}.
+This verification and proof of \lemref{Expectations calculation} take a number of pages and hence we only give some key steps.